skeetmtp/md-to-notion/README.md

 - Replace local link to Notion page link automatically
 - Replace local link using custom replacement
 - Delete(archive) notion pages that does not exist(deleted files) in local (not to delete by default)
+- Track file changes using MD5 hashes to optimize sync performance
+- Support for `.notionignore` file to exclude files and directories from sync

 ## Usage